Rising Rates May Have Some Effect on Mortgage Refinancing in WA State

 What Is Happening with Interest Rates?

-This may still an attractive figure for those property owners who purchased their homes with a mortgage priced at 5.375 and borrowed, say $300,000.
+This may still an attractive figure for those property owners who purchased their homes with a mortgage rate higher than 6.61%.
 A reduced interest rate represents a lot of money per month back in the borrower’s pocket.

 But borrowers who locked in at a lower rate might have little incentive to refinance today.
 Unless they can secure a rate at least 1% lower than what they’re currently paying, it might not make much sense for some borrowers to refinance.